Tiki culture: Decline

 Towards the latter part of the 1970s, "tiki restaurants" were well past the apex of their popularity and many started to close.
 This was true for both many independent tiki bars as well as what had grown into the major chains associated with hotels such as Vic's Outrigger and the Sheraton's Kon-Tiki.
 The majority of independent tiki bars like the Pago Pago Lounge were demolished or shuttered, with only a few such as the Tonga Room, Tiki Ti, and Mai Kai managing to stay afloat.
 Trader Vic's was the only of the former major chains that was still in large scale operation.

 By 1980, most of the tiki aesthetic in architecture and elsewhere had been completely wiped away in the name of progress.
 Some examples of homes, apartments and restaurant buildings remained, almost exclusively on the west coast.
 Of those, only a small handful still featured carved tikis.
+In 1989, Donald Trump closed the Trader Vic's bar in The Plaza, calling it "tacky" and that it "does not fit in with the image of the hotel that I want to achieve".

 The allure of escapism and tropical drinks for the average American still remained, but was eclipsed by Jimmy Buffett and Parrotheads seeking the closer to home "Margaritaville" instead of tikis further away Bali-Hai islands as their preferred Shangri-La for relaxing and drinking.

 Tiki restaurants and bars had been vital through much of the 1930s into the 1970s, what Jeff Berry called an unprecedented lifespan for a [themed] drink fad.
 The Chin Tiki, which had been permanently closed in 1980 and falling into disrepair, was finally torn down in Detroit near the turn of the century, just as tiki was beginning to stir once again on America's west coast.